brightdigit/ContributeWordPress/Content/articles/scriptingbridge-with-swift-communicating-with-apps-using-applescript-and-swift.md

 So as you can see -

-1. We have used the standard ScriptBridging tools to build the standard definition and Objective-C header file of Safari's AppleScript API.
+1. We have used the standard ScriptBridging tools to build the standard definition and Objective-C header file of Safari’s AppleScript API.
 2. We used [a set of python
     scripts](https://github.com/tingraldi/SwiftScripting) from Tony
     Ingraldi of [Majesty Software](http://majestysoftware.com/) to